dkay9/dkay9/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Working as an intern at a tech hub.
-- 🌱 &nbsp; Learning more about ReactJS, and Systems Design.
+- 🌱 &nbsp; Learning more about PHP, Laravel, ReactJS, Web Components, and Systems Design.
 - ✍️ &nbsp; Hobbies?
 A few are basketball, boxing, running, football, and reading.

 <h3> 🛠 &nbsp;Tech Stack</h3>